elblake/udg/README.md

 Notes on disjunctions in user-defined guards
 ============================================

-Care should be taken when using the disjunction ability and try using orelse expressions after enough conjunctive guards are provided to ensure unintended exception effects, due to possibility of up to 2^n terms from exponential effects of the converting to disjunctive normal form.
+Care should be taken when using the disjunction ability and try using `orelse` expressions after enough conjunctive guards are provided to ensure unintended exception effects, due to possibility of up to 2^n terms from exponential effects of the Cartesian-product type of duplication of alternatives to maintain disjunctive normal form.

     ab, cd -> a,cd;
               b,cd -> a,c;